HughP/Supporting-Evidence-for-OLAC-Provenance/README.md

 # Supporting-Evidence-for-OLAC-Provenance
 This repository contains the data and the methods for querying the data related to the OLAC Provenance paper.

+## Record sourcing
+Illustrative records for the paper can be found at `OLAC-Example-Records/`.
+There are four records.
+Three are from the 18 July 2021 data set, the other is from the 10 August 2011 data set.
+Records contain the date of their last harvest in thier names and internally in the XML.

+## Usage
 Initial exploration of the data was done using the 8 July 2021 dataset.
 Publication version used the 18 July 2021 data set. (https://zenodo.org/records/5112131)

 I had to update my GB allocation to RAM by using: